 Since this page was produced, Cumbria's Museum of Military Life has relocated to new and larger premises within Carlisle Castle, and undergone a slight name change.
 For the moment the rest of this page remains as written prior to the move.
 It will be updated when we have revisited.

 Cumbria's Military Museum is located within the inner ward of Carlisle Castle.
 The museum is home to a wide range of fascinating objects and displays reflecting the history of the Border Regiment and the King's Own Royal Border Regiment.
 Access to the museum is freely available to visitors to Carlisle Castle when the latter is open.
-For details of opening times and admission charges when the rest of the castle is closed, see the links on the right.
+For details of opening times and admission charges when the rest of the castle is closed, see the Visitor Information section on this page.

 The museum was established in 1932 in part of the keep of Carlisle Castle.
 At that time its role was as much to educate new recruits to the Border Regiment, whose predecessor units had used the castle as their Regimental Training Depot since 1873, as it was to inform the wider public.
 In 1973 it moved to its current location in a building originally erected in the 1500s and has formed an integral and important part of any visit to Carlisle Castle ever since.
 It is worth noting that during winter months the museum is often open when the rest of the castle is not.

 But while the museum's collections have continued to grow over the decades since, the accommodation it occupies has not.
 One result is the fairly tight packing of many of the exhibits on show.
 Another is that many more objects simply cannot be placed on display, and items such as an armoured car have to be stored in less than ideal conditions elsewhere in the castle's inner ward.